Dr. Poppy Crum: How Humans Will Evolve with Technology

 How Personalized Data Will Change The Way We Experience The World—And Why Not To Fear It.
 Each day, consumers and organizations hear new stories about the ways data can and has been misused.
 But personalized data is an empowering tool that will change human experiences in profound and positive ways.
 In this high-level presentation, suited for decision-making audiences, Dr. Poppy Crum explores why we should care about personalized technology, shares examples of personalized data and ubiquitous sensing working well now, and looks at the ways it will allow us to experience the world differently moving forward.

 The Future of Storytelling.
 New technology has not only allowed for new products and human experiences, but also new ways of storytelling.
 As changing forms of media grow in popularity and scope, businesses are also able to connect with audiences in previously unimaginable ways.
-Here, Dr. Crum looks at the future of storytelling and what audiences concerned with changing media ought to be paying attention to now.
+Here, Dr. Crum, a member of the Recording Academy’s Innovation Committee, looks at the future of storytelling, how people engage with their technology and the emotional connections it forms, and shares what audiences concerned with better communicating and resonating with their target market ought to be paying attention to now.

 Additionally, Dr. Crum can specialize her speeches to include: